 However, from my on-and-off research over these past few months I’ve finally cobbled together a solution that’s working.
-Thus, I intend to fill this hole in the community’s growing collection of documentation and setup guides: here’s what you need to do to get a Wireguard server running on macOS Mojave with full traffic routing and LAN access1.
+Thus, I intend to fill this hole in the community’s growing collection of documentation and setup guides: here’s what you need to do to get a Wireguard server running on macOS with full traffic routing and LAN access1.

 It’s no secret I cherish music.
 That passion seeped not only into my physical library in the form of vinyl records but also into my personal projects with the introduction of the Bad Music Hertz website and podcast.
 It was only a matter of time until that same passion fueled a desire to find the perfect iOS music player.